What are the best water parameters for red cherry shrimp?

 8. Dissolved Oxygen: 6-8 mg/L – Adequate oxygen levels are crucial for shrimp survival and well-being.

-9. CO2: 20-30 ppm – This range balances the needs of aquatic plants while preventing negative effects on shrimpOpens in a new tab. health.
+9. CO2: 20-30 ppm – This range balances the needs of aquatic plants while preventing negative effects on shrimp health.

-10. Chlorine and Chloramine: 0 ppm – Both chemicals are toxic to shrimp and must be removed from tap waterOpens in a new tab. before use.
+10. Chlorine and Chloramine: 0 ppm – Both chemicals are toxic to shrimp and must be removed from tap water before use.

 In addition to these water parameters, it’s crucial to ensure proper filtration, aeration, and freshwater water cleanliness to prevent the buildup of harmful substances and promote a healthy shrimp population.